Our Creative Director, Chris Grabowski, muses about the #10yearchallenge by honing in on our industry.

 2.Reading less, watching more – 10 years ago the national newspapers were still it.
 If you got coverage in a national you were golden, a clean-sweep of the nationals and you went to the pub.
 With the circulations down and the pages blocked out with Brexit or Trump it’s the likes of Piers and Susanna, or Holy and Phil that set the tone for the media not the front page of The Times.

 3.Don’t write as much as we used to – an enormous amount of craft still goes into the copy for media, but the press release being the vessel has gone.
 Targeting onlines, broadcast and influencers – campaigns go out in packages as bundles of imagery, footage and short-form headline copy, not long-winded release with endless Notes to Editors.

 4.We are healthier – for the better (begrudgingly) drinking culture has changed, agencies don’t tend to hit the pub in the same way or with the same frequency as before.
 The focus in now on physical and mental wellbeing, with the odd blow-out.
 Over at Cirkle, we are currently in the midst of an agency Ironman Challenge seeing our 40+ employees each complete an Ironman over the next few weeks, but I’m sure we will sink a few to celebrate at the end.

-5.Dress different – I wore a suit on the my first every day in PR, to be fair they told me not to wear it the next day, but the industry has a more relaxed style to it now.
+5.Dress different – I wore a suit on my first ever day in PR, to be fair they told me not to wear it the next day, but the industry has a more relaxed style to it now.
 No matter what sector you work dress-codes are more paired down and the ‘emergency’ blazer has gone.

 6.More flexible – smart phones mean the office is always with you, but it has also given more progressive agencies the opportunity to be more flexible with how teams work.